 Bob Zisk concentrates his practice on franchise and distribution and commercial litigation.
 He is cochair of the Franchise & Distribution Practice Group and also serves on the firm's Board of Directors and is a former co-chair of the Franchise & Distribution Practice Group.

 Bob has extensive experience as a franchise litigator and counselor.
-For over twenty years, he has represented national franchisors in litigation with franchisees over issues of financial fraud, system standards, class actions, encroachment, trademark and trade dress infringement, and covenants not to compete.
+For over thirty years, he has represented national franchisors in litigation with franchisees over issues of financial fraud, system standards, class actions, encroachment, trademark and trade dress infringement, and covenants not to compete.
 He specializes in addressing franchisee underreporting of sales, tax fraud, and related financial issues, both in and out of court.
 Bob has worked with major national franchisors to develop cutting edge programs to ensure the honest reporting of sales by franchisees and to address cases of intentional underreporting.
 He is a frequent speaker on this topic, and has presented programs at the American Bar Association’s Forum on Franchising, the International Franchise Association’s Legal Symposium, and the National Restaurant Association’s Internal Auditors’ Group annual meeting, and to the top executives, legal staff, and auditors of national franchisors.